 Pinterest has been rather vocal about using group boards.
 For years when you pinned to a group board, every person who followed that board would see everything you shared.
 But that was never the intent.

 Group boards were designed so people could share ideas.
 For example, a bride could share with her wedding planner and bridesmaids.
-Teachers could use them for networking with other teachers in their school or across the country.
+Teachers could use them for networking with other teachers in their schools or across the country.

 Once bloggers realized that they could get traffic from them, they went crazy.
 Pinterest has pulled back on that and has changed how these boards work.